ish10k/KartoshkaMusic/README.md

 # Known Problems

-Long song title / artist name decentralises album art
+album art too big for small screen

 pause icon not central

 background band photo needs height to be increased to 100% of main section

+when no song playing, page will constantly refresh